-The duo continued to grow their catalog of songs, and by 2016, they were ready to release another body of work, again in collaboration with David Rossi of Bombsight Recording Studio (Bloomington, IL).
+The pair continued to grow their catalog of songs, and by 2016, they were ready to release another body of work, again in collaboration with David Rossi of Bombsight Recording Studio (Bloomington, IL).
 Through the support of their fans, “Devil That I Know” arrived May 6, 2016.
 The album represents the next stop on their journey as songwriters and performers.
 Their songs have taken them on the road to places like Summer Camp Music Festival (Chillicothe, IL), Mile of Music Festival (Appleton, WI), and the Bluebird Cafe in Nashville, Tennessee.

-Some fine folks have said some things about Stone & Snow.
-Read their press here:
+Some fine folks have said some real nice things about Stone & Snow.
+Read some press here:

 NPR Music – Outstanding Entries From 2018 The Tiny Desk Contest

 Stone & Snow w/ Jon Norton, WGLT